Vivek-04022001/documentation/docs/contributing/first-time.md

 [`mr-roboto`](https://github.com/plone/mr.roboto) enforces the requirement of a signed Plone Contributor Agreement from a new contributor, and being assigned to a Plone team on GitHub.

-New contributors to Plone who submit a pull request and do not wait for confirmation that they have been added to the Contributors team will be subjected to persistent nagging from `mr-roboto`.
+New contributors to Plone who submit a pull request and don't wait for confirmation that they have been added to the Contributors team will be subjected to persistent nagging from `mr-roboto`.
 `mr-roboto` won't respond to you if you `@` it.
 Core developers may ignore your contribution because you did not follow these instructions.
 Please don't be "that person".